-If a student's phone makes noise or creates a disturbance while in the proctor's possession or stored away from the student's desk, this shouldn't be considered grounds for dismissal, but the proctor should turn off the phone to prevent additional disturbances during testing and warn the student who owns the phone that additional disturbances will result in dismissal.
+a prohibited device is seen in a student's possession, regardless of whether it's making noise, the test coordinator should collect the device, inspect the device for test-related content, and dismiss the student.
+(Refer to the Irregularity Chart for more information.) - If a student's phone makes noise or creates a disturbance while in the proctor's possession or stored away from the student's desk, this shouldn't be considered grounds for dismissal, but the proctor should turn off the phone to prevent additional disturbances during testing and warn the student who owns the phone that additional disturbances will result in dismissal. - The Irregularity Chart provides full direction on how to address students caught using prohibited devices and aids.
+Note any such activities on the IR.
+Contact the Illinois Educator Help Line immediately for further instructions if a device has been confiscated and test content is detected on the device.